simpleledger/SLPDB/README.md

 SLPDB is a persistance layer for SLP token transactions.

+### NOTICE: SLPDB is in an alpha state.
+Expect changes.

 ### How to use SLPDB:

 1) Get mongodb running locally, e.g.,: